 - After review and evaluation by the PMDA, it provides a recommendation and forwards the application for approval to the Ministry of Health, Labour, and Welfare (or MHLW).

-- MHLW issues approval or rejection on the NDAs and once a drug wins approval from MHLW, it enters in the NHI list for pricing negotiations
+- MHLW issues approval or rejection on the NDAs and once a drug wins approval from MHLW, it enters into the NHI list for pricing negotiations

 - The standard drug review process takes approximately 12 months, while the priority review takes nine months.